Representing data in words: A context engineering approach: Constructing the prompt

-The aim of this section is to explain step-by-step how to construct a prompt underlying a wordalisation.
-We propose four steps for the prompt as follows: \begin{description} \item[Tell it who it is.] {The first step is to set the system prompt, which defines the role of the language model (e.g. Gemini or ChatGPT) which will be used to generate text. } \item[Tell it what it knows.] {Here we give user-assistant prompts in the form of question-answer pairs which provide both information on how the language model should answer questions and provide background knowledge.} \item[Tell it what data to use.] {This step converts the content of the dataset and a selected data point into words.} \item[Tell it how to answer.] {We provide examples of how the language model should write the final description from the text generated at the "tell it what data to use" stage. } \end{description}
+We now give a step-by-step account of how to construct the prompt underlying a wordalisation in four steps: \begin{description} \item[Tell it who it is.] {The first step is to set the system prompt, which defines the role of the language model that will be used to generate text.} \item[Tell it what it knows.] {Here we give user-assistant prompts in the form of question-answer pairs that provide both information on how the language model should answer questions and provide background knowledge.} \item[Tell it what data to use.] {This step converts the content of the dataset and a selected data point into words.
+It allows for converting the statistical model into the normative model. } \item[Tell it how to answer.] {We provide examples of how the language model should write the final description from the text generated at the "tell it what data to use" stage.} \end{description}